 In the Settings dialog (Ctrl+Alt+S), go to .

 Switch to the Formatter tab and enable the Turn formatter on/off with markers in code comments option.

 In the editor, at the beginning of a region that you want to exclude, create a line comment Ctrl+/ and type

-//@formatter:off, at the end of the region, again create a line comment and type
+@formatter:off.
+At the end of the region, create another line comment and type

 Keep existing formatting